YancyLi1117/DailyNotes/Set up My Gitpage Using Jekyll.md

 choose a module from http://jekyllthemes.org/

-fork the module repo, `jekyll new . --force`
+fork the module repo, `bundle init` to generate a gem file

+then add dependency from _config.yml_-plugins to gemfile

 if there is an error: Dependency Error.....
 Then run this code:

 `bundle add webrick`

-and finish!
+and finish by running `jekyll s`!
 Now decorate your personal page!